Intervention/docs/image/v3/modifying/resizing.md

 ### Cropping & Resizing Combined

-> public Image::fit(int $width, int $height, string $position = 'center'): ImageInterface
+> public Image::cover(int $width, int $height, string $position = 'center'): ImageInterface

-The `fit()` method is a two step combination of trimming excess pixels and resizing to achieve a certain result size.
+The `cover()` method is a two step combination of trimming excess pixels and resizing to achieve a certain result size.
 This method takes the given dimensions and scales it to the largest possible size matching the original size.
 Then this size is positioned on the original and cut out before being resized to the desired size from the arguments.

 For this method both width and height arguments are required.
 You can optional set a position to determine where the image should be trimmed.